Tyler Toffoli: International play

 Following the Kings not qualifying for the 2015 Stanley Cup playoffs, Toffoli made his first international appearance with Team Canada, participating in the 2015 IIHF World Championship and winning the gold medal.
 Eight years later, after the Flames similarly missed the playoffs, Toffoli accepted an invitation to play at the 2023 IIHF World Championship.
 He was named the team captain, leading the team to the gold medal.

+Personal life

+Toffoli is married to his wife Cat, the pair met in 2014 while she worked with the Los Angeles Dodgers and married in 2018.
+She helped create and co-hosts a podcast with Julie Petry wife of Minnesota Wild defenseman Jeff Petry in 2025.
+The pair have two dogs, Stella and Dodger.

+Toffoli has shown support for the LGBTQ community, including acting as a special guest coach with Alex Wennberg during the San Jose Sharks fourth annual Pride Scrimmage in March 2026 and attending Silicon Valley Pride with wife Cat.